rolling-scopes-school/tasks/devops/modules/3_ci-configuration/task_6.md

 - Create a `task_6` branch from `main` in your repository.
 - Provide a PR with the application, Helm chart, and Jenkinsfile in a repository.
-- Ensure that the pipeline runs successfully and deploys the application to the K8s cluster.
+- Provide a screenshot of passed Jenkins pipeline
 - Provide a README file documenting the pipeline setup and deployment process.

 ## Evaluation Criteria (100 points for covering all criteria)